Interactive Lighting Missing in Modern VFX

 — Ben Burtt Q&A, FilmSound.org

 There’s a reason why the craft of filmmaking is taking a U-turn back to its roots.
 Digital works to a degree, but the best way to build dreams on screen is to not put all of the proverbial eggs in one basket.
 Use all techniques available and weave a tapestry of realized collective imaginations.
 The art of film is truly the art of play.
 We don’t really go to work.
 We play with our toys and every now and then stumble across a breadcrumb of originality.
 Vanilla ice cream is fine, but it so much better when it’s layered with fudge sauce, Red Hots, and sparkling sprinkles.
-Say no to vanilla and embrace the layering of styles bringing sound design back to its heyday when wielding sound design as a mad scientist was paramount.
+Say no to vanilla with no sprinkles and embrace the layering of styles bringing sound design back to its heyday when wielding sound design as a mad scientist was paramount.

 Window to the Soul